channingwalton/channingwalton.github.io/_posts/2021-05-18-make-building-blocks.markdown

 ### Existing Code

-The most fundamental step to satisfy the axoims is simply to *extract*.
+The most fundamental step to satisfy the axioms is simply to *extract*.
 The parts of methods, functions, procedures, expressions, and so on, should be extracted out until those functions are [tiny](https://twitter.com/deusaquilus/status/1394011278843199491?s=20) – one expression or one control structure in a function or method.